Current policies governing editorial conflicts of interest are ineffective: Acknowledgments

 \section{Acknowledgments}

 F.L. is supported by the New York University Abu Dhabi Global PhD Student Fellowship.
 The support and resources from the High Performance Computing Center at New York University Abu Dhabi are gratefully acknowledged.
+We thank Dashun Wang, Yong-Yeol (YY) Ahn, and anonymous reviewers for their valuable suggestions.